Apecker/idk/README.md

 # other-world
-other world is a french 2D RPG game in developpement. for now, the game isn't launchable. it will be written here when the alpha is available.
+other world is a french 2D RPG game in developpement. for now, the game is in Alpha Build but not interesting at all. no objectives, one map only...

 # important !
 - the game will be in french,